 Balance computation method

 You need to understand how the finance charge is computed, especially for those who ar going to carry a balance.
-This method is average daily balance.
+This method is the average daily balance.
 This means this means that the daily balances are added together and then divided by the number of days in the billing cycle.
 Fend off from credit cards that calculate the balance using two billing cycles as this results in costing additional money in financing fees.

 One of the best benefits of credit cards are the amazing rewards programs.
 Your day to day purchases can earn you points, which you can apply for travel, retail purchases, cash back, and more.